You will need roughly 2 minutes to read this article.

 Note: When you are looking for packages to install, look for those that work on

-Ubuntu 14.04 (Trusty) as that is the underlying Linux we use for the build machines.
-A newer version of Ubuntu (and other flavors) might be available later in the year.
+Ubuntu 18.04 (Bionic) as that is the underlying Linux we use for the build machines.

 Although you get sudo/root-level access, there are still things you can’t do as CodeShip Basic is still a shared platform: